bbchung/clighter8/README.md

 check if a valid libclang path is given, also, you can check /tmp/clighter8.log.
 Remember to set g:clighter8_global_compile_args or provide the compilation database to get the better highlight result.

-## Gtags feature doesn't work?
-Check if both 'gtags' and 'global' are installed and the execute path are under system PATH.

 ## Clang format integration doesn't work?
 Check 'clang-format-3.9' is executable and set g:clang_format_path if need.